Skip to Main Content

 As the birthplace of Henry Ford and the “auto capital of the world,” Michigan has a long-standing history with cars and a complex relationship with car insurance.
 Like most other states, car insurance is a legal requirement in Michigan, yet the Great Lake State has more uninsured drivers than almost any other state.
 Driving without insurance in Michigan is considered a misdemeanor, and drivers may face penalties, including fines and suspended driving privileges.
-Bankrate’s insurance editorial team has created this guide to help you navigate Michigan car insurance law and the impact that driving uninsured can have on your finances.
+Bankrate’s insurance editorial team has created this guide to help you navigate Michigan car insurance laws and the impact that driving uninsured can have on your finances.

-Minimum insurance required in Michigan
+Is driving without insurance in Michigan illegal?

 As in most states, car insurance is a legal requirement in Michigan.
 If you have a vehicle that is registered with the state’s Department of Motor Vehicles (DMV), you must meet the state’s minimum car insurance requirements.
 Because Michigan is a no-fault state, drivers are required to carry personal injury protection (PIP) and property protection insurance (PPI).